julianfigueroaGL/gorilla-cast-docs/docs/advanced/pwa/pwa.md

 ## Features

-PWAs can run on any device, they should be responsive and have an icon for a different device resolution
+PWAs can run on any device, they should be responsive and have an icon for a different device resolution.

 To build a PWA, it's needed to register [service workers](https://developers.google.com/web/fundamentals/primers/service-workers) for handling the installation process and adding the offline features to make a normal web app a PWA.